PaudelaGC/Sprint5Xat/README.md

 modified to admit this condition, compatibility issues appear with the server-side configuration.
 By leaving it unchanged, the client allows the code to be executed even with the typescript error.

+3. If two users remain at the auth screen and one logs in/signs up succesfully, the connected user's list outside of the chat won't update properly until another log in / sign up is performed, but only for the user remaining in that screen.
+New users will see a proper version.

+4. When a user deletes it's account, it's messages are erased too, which provokes a real-time update to the chatlog for every connected user and displays a system message regarding this situation.
+This system message should remain in the chatlog, but sometimes it breafly shows up and then disappears.

 ## License
 This project is licensed under the MIT License.